dtrupel/Hash-table/README.md

 # Hash-table
-+A generic map implementation with hash table using the quadratic probing collision avoidance technique.
+A generic map implementation with hash table using the quadratic probing collision avoidance technique.